ln613/no-redux/docs/generate-actions.md

 ### Generate action creators with generateActions

-The 'generateActions' function will generate 2 action creators for each http action, one action creator for each store action.

-#### get action creator

-For each get http action, an action creator function with the name 'get + object name' will be created.
-For example, if you have an action object named 'artist', then an action creator function named 'getArtist' will be created.
+Assuming we have defined an action object named artist.

+The generateActions function will generate a setArtist action creator, which will be used for setting the artist property on the redux store.

+If the artist action has a url property (an http action), the generateActions function will generate one action creator for each http method you define with the method or methods property, e.g., getArtist, postArtist, putArtist, patchArtist and deleteArtist, which will be used for making http calls.

+After the http response is received, the setArtist function will be called.

+For get http actions, the http response will be put on the store.

+For post, put or patch http actions, the body you send to the server will be put on the store, and the http response will be ignored.

+For delete http actions, the object will be removed from the store.

-The 'get' function will take one parameter - 'params' which contains values for the parameters defined in the url or path properties.
+The getArtist/deleteArtist function takes one parameter - 'params', which contains values for the parameters defined in the url or path properties.

-#### post action creator

-For each post http action, an action creator function with the name 'post + object name' will be created.
-For example, if you have an action object named 'saveArtist', then an action creator function named 'postSaveArtist' will be created.

-The 'post' function will take two parameters - 'body' and 'params', and 'body' will be the object that will be posted to the server.
+The postArtist/putArtist/patchArtist function takes two parameters - 'body' and 'params'. 'body' is the object that will be posted to the server.

-#### set action creator

-For both store actions and http actions, an action creator function with the name 'set + object name' will be created.
-For example, if you have an action object named 'artist', then an action creator function named 'setArtist' will be created.

-The 'set' function will take two parameters - 'payload' and 'params', and 'payload' will be the value/object that will be put on the store.
+The setArtist function takes two parameters - 'payload' and 'params'. 'payload' is the value/object that will be put on the store.

-For http actions, when you call the 'get/post' action creators, the http request will be made.
-And when the response is back, no-redux will call the corresponding 'set' action creator with the http response as the payload.